Curfew

-A curfew is a government order specifying a time during which certain regulations apply.
-Typically, curfews order all people affected by them to not be in public places or on roads within a certain time frame, typically in the evening and nighttime hours.
-Such an order may be issued by public authorities but also by the owner of a house to those living in the household.
-For instance, an au pair was typically given a curfew, which regulates when they must return to the host family's home in the evening.
+A curfew is an order that imposes certain regulations during specified hours.
+Typically, curfews order all people affected by them to remain indoors during the evening and nighttime hours.
+Such an order is most often issued by public authorities, but may also be given by the owner of a house to those living in the household.
+For instance, children are often given curfews by their parents, and an au pair is traditionally given a curfew by which time they must return to their host family's home.
+Some jurisdictions have juvenile curfews which affect all persons under a certain age not accompanied by an adult or engaged in certain approved activities.

-Curfews were a common element of control used in martial law, though curfews can also be implemented for public safety in the event of a disaster, pandemic, or crisis.
+Curfews have been used as a control measure in martial law, as well as for public safety in the event of a disaster, epidemic, or crisis.
+Various countries have implemented such measures throughout history, including during World War II and the Gulf War.
+The enforcement of curfews has been found to disproportionately affect marginalised groups, including those who are homeless or have limited access to transportation.

+During the COVID-19 pandemic, curfews were implemented in several countries, including France, Italy, Poland and Australia, as a measure to limit the spread of the virus.
+However, recent studies have reported negligible or no effect, and even a potential increase in virus transmission.
+The use and enforcement of curfews during the pandemic has been associated with human rights violations and mental health deterioration, further complicating their use as a control measure.
+Curfews may also impact road safety, as studies indicate a potential decrease in crashes during curfew hours but an increase in crashes before curfew due to rushing.

 Etymology

 The word "curfew" /ˈkɜr.fjuː/ comes from the Old French phrase "couvre-feu", which means "cover fire".
 It was later adopted into Middle English as "curfeu", which later became the modern "curfew".
-Its original meaning refers to a law made by William the Conqueror that all lights and fires should be covered to extinction at the ringing of an eight o'clock bell to prevent the spread of destructive fire within communities in timber buildings.
+Its original meaning refers to a law by William the Conqueror that all lights and fires should be covered to extinction at the ringing of an eight o'clock bell to prevent the spread of destructive fire within communities in timber buildings.
+With the same derivation a "curfew" also refers to a device used to cover the embers of a fire at night, allowing it to be re-ignited more easily in the morning.